 The 2030 number is symbolic and significant as the WHO often uses this year as a landmark to see progress across several health initiatives.

 One area Lawrence believes can make a significant impact is antimicrobial stewardship.
-He says he and stakeholders within the Peggy Lillis Foundation are trying to focus on the appropriate use of antibiotics.
+He and stakeholders within the Peggy Lillis Foundation are trying to focus on the appropriate use of antibiotics.
 “We know, based on current studies, that about 30% of those antibiotics prescribed, whether they're for adults or pediatrics, are unnecessary,” Lawrence said.
 “And the most common infections where we see those are viral infections due to upper respiratory tract infections.”

 Education is another key in employing stewardship says Lawrence.